devodo/DivertR/docs/Redirect.md

 Console.WriteLine(fooProxy.Name); // "MrFoo 1"
 ```

-Or the call can be forwarded down the via stack using `CallNext()`:
+Or the call can be forwarded down the Via stack using `CallNext()`:

 ```csharp
 fooRedirect